natalieramirez22/Schola-App/README.md

 TecHacks hackathon project - scholarship resources app

 ## Who
-Natalie Ramirez, Sarah Fleming, and Riley Lebon
+Natalie Ramirez and Sarah Fleming

 ## Why
 An app for everyone to get easy access to scholarships